kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

     * `nodes.py` (for the node functions that form the data processing)
     * `pipeline.py` (to build the pipeline)
 * A yaml file: `conf/base/parameters/data_processing.yml` to define the parameters used when running the pipeline
-* A folder for test code: `src/tests/pipelines/data_processing`
 * `__init__.py` files in the required folders to ensure that Python can import the pipeline

 ```{note}
 Kedro provides the `kedro pipeline create` command to add the skeleton code for a new pipeline.
 If you are writing a project from scratch and want to add a new pipeline, run the following from the terminal: `kedro pipeline create <pipeline_name>`.
 You do **not** need to do this in the spaceflights example as it is already supplied by the starter project.
 ```

-### Add node functions
+## Data preprocessing node functions

 The first step is to preprocess two of the datasets, `companies.csv`, and `shuttles.xlsx`.

-Open `src/spaceflights/pipelines/data_processing/nodes.py` and add the code below, which provides two functions (`preprocess_companies` and `preprocess_shuttles`) that each takes a raw DataFrame as input, convert the data in several columns to different types, and output a DataFrame containing the preprocessed data:
+The preprocessing code for the nodes is in `src/spaceflights/pipelines/data_processing/nodes.py` as a pair of functions (`preprocess_companies` and `preprocess_shuttles`).
+Each takes a raw DataFrame as input, converts the data in several columns to different types, and outputs a DataFrame containing the preprocessed data:

 <details>
 <summary><b>Click to expand</b></summary>